suresh7127/liri-node-app/README.md

 As a developer, I take help of these dependencies and node.js application to make this project possible.
 <br>
-Please check the screenshot of these command in the images folder to better understand how these app works.
+Please check the screenshot of these command in the images folder to better understand how these app works.<br>
+I also updated my portfolio on github.